webrecorder/browsertrix/docs/user-guide/archived-items.md

 ## Archived Item Details

-The archived item details page is composed of five sections, though the Crawl Settings tab is only available for crawls and not uploads.
+The archived item details page is composed of the following sections, though some are only available for crawls and not uploads.

 ### Overview